githubtraining/training-manual/docs/02_getting_started.md

 #### Snapshots, not deltas

 One of the first ideas you will need understand is that Git does not store your information as series of changes.
-Instead Git takes a snapshot of your repository at a given point in time.
+Instead, Git takes a snapshot of your repository at a given point in time.
 This snapshot is called a commit.

 #### Optimized for local operations